Lince-Facens/mobilelab/STM32F10x.md

 	* or set the "Toolchain Folder" in the GNU MCU Eclipse plugin settings at **Window -> Preferences -> MCU -> Global ARM Toolchain Paths**

 ### ST-Link
-We'll be using an open source version of the ST Microelectronics ST-Link Tools
+We'll be using an open source version of the ST Microelectronics ST-Link Tools that runs on Linux.
+This tool allow us to flash the chip.

-Follow the installation instructions from the [README at GitHub](https://github.com/texane/stlink/blob/master/README.md).
+Follow the installation instructions from their [README at GitHub](https://github.com/texane/stlink/blob/master/README.md).

 After building it, copy `st-flash` to the `/usr/bin/` directory by running:
 ```